 #3 - Portrait Photography

 Portraiture is one of the most common types of photographer that we think of when we consider career options.
 The kinds of photography that can be included in portraits is astounding.
 Retail customers seek out portrait photographers for every phase of life: maternity and newborns, school photos, senior photos, and general family photos.
 Corporate portraits are also commonly needed as employees update their headshots for websites and publicity materials.
 Furthermore, aspiring and professional models are in constant need of updated portfolios with a catalog of current shots to market themselves for agencies and jobs.
+Here are stunning family photography portfolio website examples designed for your use.

 Portrait photography is a great place to start out as a photographer.
 Building a great portfolio of quality shots can lead to more business.
 It can often lead to more work for families and weddings as word of mouth marketing does its magic.
 It can also lead to fashion and product photography gigs.